fran-00/horology/README.md

 ## Known Issues

 - [ ] Fix an issue where enemies stop chasing the player when they are too close to a wall.
 It seems to fail in path calculation because it doesn't use the enemy's hitbox to calculate the collision but the center of their sprite instead.
 - [X] After moving the settings access from the game menu to the start menu, they pop up randomly when shooting with a ranged weapon.
-UPDATE: Fixed, on_hide_view method of StartView was missing and was causing buttons to remain invisible during game.
+UPDATE: Fixed, on_hide_view method of MainMenuView was missing and was causing buttons to remain invisible during game.

 ## Notes